 “I know you can understand me.
 I have seen you do so.
 Show yourself.”

 “I command you in my son’s name.
 Reveal yourself!”
 He demanded, yet the sword in his hand remained motionless and unchanged.

-“Nothing.
-I’ll be right up.”
+“Nothing and no one.
+I will be right up.”
 He replied, placing the sword back onto the table.